 3.Tell people to evacuate the building

-4.Check the washroom on the way out, Hubert (male), Queenie (female) for anyone.
+4.Check the washroom on the way out, Hubert (male), Michelle (female) for anyone.

 5.Meet outside at the assembly area and count the staff that are lined up that you are responsible for